Fish-Network/docusaurus-deployment/docs/intro.md

 * To provide accountability over the formation of the LLC, including SEC registration via Form C, and sourcing of accounting, legal, and admin services.
 * To spearhead the business development & startup screening process; facilitating the funding of the startups competing for a portion of the funds raised.

+Each Fish School has an escrow + qualified custody account created by the organizer, to safeguard the capital from the moment it was contributed by Investors, to the moment it is distributed to the winning startup.

 _**Direction:**_ The Fish School Organizers are responsible for orchestrating the submission, review, and vetting processes for the best-qualified startups competing for funds.
-Organizers provide continued support in distributing the funds to the startup and future redemption of shares, USDC, and FISH points to the investors; in exchange for an agreed upon commission from the Fish Network Treasury.
+Organizers provide the initial thesis thought leadership, and continued support in distributing the funds to the startup and future redemption of shares, USDC, and FISH points to the investors; in exchange for an agreed upon commission from the Fish School and/or Fish Network Treasury.

-Each Fish School has an Escrow account created by the organizer, to safeguard the capital from the moment it was contributed by Investors, to the moment it is distributed to the winning startup.
-For Escrow accounts, The Fish Network leverages Coinbase & Kraken custody products to reduce counterparty risk.

 Altogether, the personal _identity verification, business accounts, and Custody_ features are utilized to reduce the cost of doing business, and will allow new investors to seamlessly connect to our investor ecosystem through a trusted medium.